ibot-geoecology/myClim/Reference_Manual_myClim.md

 # `mc_prep_solar_tz`

-Solar TZ offset
+Set solar time offset against original time

 ## Description

-This function compute TZ offset in localities by solar time
+This function calculates the offset against UTC on the locality  to get the solar time.
+This is based on coordinates.
+If coordinates not provided, then not working.

 ## Usage